Axiomatic Evidence in the Bible

 In biblical or theological studies, there are a number of axioms or truths that are discovered that validate the scriptures, as well as numerous axioms outside the bible that confirms its teachings.

-Since ancient times philosophers have studied the very nature of truth, or what exactly it means for something to be true.
-We take for granted the fact what we observe and live through is factual, but don’t often take the time to think about how our minds process reality, and how our minds are even able to determine that something is indeed true.
+Since ancient times philosophers have studied the very nature of what is true, or what exactly it means for something to be true.
+We take for granted the fact what we observe and live through life as a series of factual events, one after another.
+We don’t often take the time to think about how our minds process reality, and how our minds are even able to determine that something is indeed true.

 How do we know what is true?